Frequently Asked Questions

 - Question: Where do I stay during my program?

 Students have a choice of places to stay.
 AIM has a campus dormitory, as well as a full service hotel inside the campus.
 Only students are allowed to stay in the campus dormitory.
 Each dormitory room is made up of two sleeping quarters and a central study area.
 Each sleeping quarter can accommodate two occupants.Facilities.
 The ground floor of the dormitory has chairs and tables that can be set up for individual or group study purposes.
 It also has a chapel where Catholic masses are held at noon every day.
-Masses are also held at 6:00 pm on Saturdays and at 9:30 am on Sundays.
+Masses are also held at 6:00 p.m. on Saturdays and at 9:30 a.m. on Sundays.
+Muslim and Hindu prayer rooms are also located at the 2nd and 3rd floor respectively.
 There is also a clinic at the ground floor that is open from 8:00 a.m. to 5:00 p.m., Mondays to Saturdays.
 There is a gym at the basement that is staffed with an instructor, as well as a pool for students’ use.The dormitory is strictly for students only.
 For students who intend to bring their families along for the duration of their studies, there are nearby apartments that they can rent.
 Rental contracts are usually for a minimum of 12 months.
 The staff at the dormitory and SSAR can assist students who wish to rent these nearby apartments.Most degree program students stay in the dormitory.
 MBA students are required to stay in the dormitory for at least the first three months as they adjust to studies, library and group work.
 These are usually done after school hours, and frequently extend to very late in the evening or early morning during school days.

 - Question: How much is the dormitory rate?